Ad0420/IBM/README.md

 # IBM
 Work done as part of IBM internship

-Below is the set up process to prepare the Raspberry Pi 4 with the Raspbian operating system. h
+Below is the set up process to prepare the Raspberry Pi 4 with the Raspbian operating system. advik

 Equipment used:
 - Raspberry Pi 4